Camp Kinder Ring

-Camp Kinder Ring is a nonprofit 501(c)(3), Jewish summer camp located in Hopewell Junction, New York, accredited by the American Camp Association and run by The Workers Circle.
+Camp Kinder Ring is a nonprofit 501(c)(3), Jewish summer camp located in Hopewell Junction, New York, accredited by the American Camp Association.

 History

 Camp Kinder Ring was founded in 1927 by The Workers Circle (formerly known as The Workmen's Circle, Yiddish Der Arbeter Ring).
+On September 28, 2023, The Camp and The Worker's Circle announced that they were separating and that both organizations will continue to operate independently.

 Many families have been attending for up to four generations.

 Kinder ring (Children's Circle) was the name of a short-lived publication in the early 1920s.

 Description

 The camp lies near the Catskills in Dutchess County, New York, about a mile from the town of Beekman.
 It offers campers a wide array of activities such as sports, arts and crafts, and lake activities while also educating them about Jewish traditions and culture.

 The camp is divided into a boys' side and a girls' side, each having its own distinct set of staff.
 There are head counselors and assistant head counselors for both girls and boys.
 There are then eight divisions, each led by a group leader who has a staff of counselors, typically between three and six strong.